-This course presents a thorough and systematic coverage of issues related to strategic human resource management, this course is basically for the students who are specializing in the field of Human resource management.
+This course presents a thorough and systematic coverage of issues related to strategic human resource management; this course is basically for the students who are specializing in the field of Human resource management.
 This course will help the students to think strategically and integrate the activities of HR with the organization's goals.

-- Distinguish the strategic approach to human resources from the traditional functional approach. - Understand the relationship of HK strategy with overall corporate strategy. - Understand the strategic rule of specific HR systems. - Appreciate SHRM in the context of changing forms of organisation.
+- 1. Distinguish the strategic approach to human resources from the traditional functional approach. - 2.
+Understand the relationship of HR strategy with overall corporate strategy. - 3.
+Understand the strategic role of specific HR systems. - 4.
+Appreciate SHRM in the context of changing forms of organisation.